cagri-kilic/School-Management-System/README.md

 - **Authentication:** Spring Security & JWT
 - **ORM:** Hibernate (JPA)

-⚠️ Note: Work in Progress
+## ⚠️ Note: Work in Progress
-This project is still a draft version.
+This project is still a **draft version**.
 The security implementation is incomplete, and clean code principles have not yet been fully applied to the services.
 Further improvements will be made. 🚀